H.R. 4231: Treat and Reduce Obesity Act of 2025

 5

-The Secretary of Health and Human Services would have to send Congress an initial implementation report within 1 year, then updated reports every 2 years.
-Those reports must also include recommendations for better coordination across federal obesity research and care programs.
+HHS must deliver an initial implementation report within one year, then follow-up reports every two years — including recommendations for better coordination across federal obesity research and care programs.

 Who benefits from H.R.
 4231?